 The handle length is 5 inches and has a grip size of 4 ¼ inches.
 The paddle length is 15½ and width is just shy of 8 inches as 7 7/8″.
 The construction creates a quiet, lightweight paddle that many players will appreciate.
 There is no noise restrictions where I play but still I prefer a quieter paddle.

 The Tornado F5 is a good hybrid paddle offering both good control and power.
 The design is a black paddle face with colored cyclone graphic in the center.
-Paddle is available in the following colors: Black with green logo or black with red logo.
-The Manta brand name is printed vertically on right and left size are also several other words bordering the entire paddle.
+The paddle is available in the following colors: Black with a green logo or black with red logo.
+The Manta brand name is printed vertically on right and left side are also several other words bordering the entire paddle.